- Subscribe to RSS Feed

 - Report Inappropriate Content

-In the initial version of ReleaseOps a Deployment Request may end up in a terminal state such as Cancelled or Failed with no way to recover and start the process over.
-The workaround to solve this is to run the following script in Scripts - Background or create a UI Action like a form link on the Deployment Request form in the ReleaseOps scope.
+In the initial version of ReleaseOps a Deployment Request may end up in a terminal state such as Cancelled or Failed or otherwise get stuck with no way to recover and start the process over.
+The workaround to solve this is to run the following script in Scripts - Background or create a UI Action called "Reset" as a form link in the ReleaseOps scope.

 action.setRedirectURL(current);